© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dyke 387m E of Clawdd Trawscae Farm is a scheduled monument protected by Cadw under reference GM261.
 View the official record →

-Dyke 387m E of Clawdd Trawscae Farm is an early medieval linear earthwork located in Wales and designated as a Scheduled Ancient Monument (GM261) by Cadw.
+Dyke 387m E of Clawdd Trawscae Farm is an Early Medieval defensive earthwork located in Wales and recorded under Cadw's Scheduled Ancient Monument designation GM261.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM261.

 Dyke 387m E of Clawdd Trawscae Farm dates from the early medieval period, and is classified as a dyke.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dyke 387m E of Clawdd Trawscae Farm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM261.